bertassi/calculator/README.md

 # VScode CSS3 Calculator
-This is a CSS3 calculator based on a HP12C.
+This is a CSS3 calculator based on HP12C.

 ### TODO
 1. Fix JS.